Edward Cowie: Music

 In recent years Cowie has composed an ever increasing number of works fur soloists, duos and chamber groups.

 Many leading international musicians are performing his music.

 Recently hailed as ‘considered by many to be the greatest living composer directly inspired by the Natural World’, he continues to compose more vigorously than ever.

-He now lives in south Cumbria with his distinguished Australian Visual Artist wife, Heather Cowie.
+He is married to Australian visual artist, Heather Cowie.